Claudia Rusca

-Claudia Rusca (1593 – 6 October 1676) was an Italian composer, singer, and organist.
+Claudia Francesca Rusca (1593 – 6 October 1676) was an Italian composer, singer, and organist.

 She was a nun at the Umiliate monastery of St. Caterina in Brera.
 She learned music at home, before she professed her final vows at the convent.
 She probably wrote her Sacri concerti à 1–5 con salmi e canzoni francesi (Milan, 1630) for use in the monastery and similar female institutions.
 The only known copy was thought to be destroyed in a fire at the Biblioteca Ambrosiana in 1943.

 However, International Music Score Library Project has a facsimile available as well as modern editions of “Sacri concerti”.